dnakov/generator-angular/readme.md

 Run `grunt vf:local`:
 * Creates your VF page in the MavensMate folder `src/pages/<appname>.page`
 * Creates your VF component in the MavensMate folder `src/pages/<appname>.component` (there's a good reason for it)
-* Go to MavensMate and just Save the VF page and component.
+* Go to MavensMate and just Save the VF component and page.
 * Start editing your angular files in `app/` and then refresh the VF page in Salesforce.
 You should see your changes.

 Run `grunt vf:dev`:
 * Creates your VF page in the MavensMate folder `src/pages/<appname>.page`
 * Creates your VF component in the MavensMate folder `src/pages/<appname>.component` (there's a good reason for it)
 * Copies the dist/ folder in the MavensMate folder `resource-bundles/<appname>DEV.resource/`
-* Go to MavensMate and Save the VF page and component.
+* Go to MavensMate and Save the VF component and page.
 * Press Ctrl+Shift+P, type `deploy resource bundle`, select `<appname>DEV.resource`, and hit enter.

 Run `grunt vf:prod`: